robotology/yarp-devices-haptic/README.md

 and see if `hapticdevicewrapper`, `hapticdeviceclient`, `geomagicdriver` are listed down.

-You can then run the driver in two ways:
+You can then run the driver in two ways.
+For example, for the `geomagicdriver` it holds:

 1. `yarpdev --device geomagicdriver [option-list]`
 2. `robotInterface --context geomagic --config geomagic.xml`

 The available options are:
-- `device-id` "_id_": a string with the name of the Geomagic Touch device that has been paired (`Default Device` by default).
+- `device-id` "_id_": a string with the name of the physical device that has been instantiated.
 - `name` "_port-stem-name_": a string specifying the ports stem-name (`hapticdevice` by default).
 - `period` _period_: an integer that specifies the period in `ms` (`20 ms` by default).
 - `verbosity` _level_: an integer accounting for the enabled verbosity level (`0` by default).

-In case the `robotInterface` deployer is chosen, then the options are all contained in the corresponding `geomagic.xml` file that is installed in `$hapticdevice_DIR/share/hapticdevice/context/geomagic` and possibly customized using the `yarp-config` tool.
+In case the `robotInterface` deployer is chosen, then the options are all contained in the corresponding `xml` files that are installed in `$hapticdevice_DIR/share/hapticdevice/context` path and possibly customized using the `yarp-config` tool.

 ## Connecting to the YARP driver
 A YARP module that wants to connect to an haptic device needs to contain the following instructions: